 OpenVPN is an open-source VPN protocol that makes use of virtual private network (VPN) techniques to establish safe site-to-site or point-to-point connections.

 What is the OpenVPN protocol?

 OpenVPN uses the TLS/SSL protocol for key exchange and can travel through firewalls and network address translators (NATs).
 It was written by James Yonan and published under the GNU General Public License (GPL).

-OpenVPN allows peers to authenticate each other using username and password, certificates, or a pre-shared secret key.
-When used in a multi-client server configuration, it allows the server to launch an authentication certificate for every user using certificate authority and signature.
-It uses the OpenSSL encryption library broadly as well as TLSv1/SSLv3 protocols and consists of many control and security features.
+OpenVPN allows peers to authenticate each other using a username and password, certificates, or a pre-shared secret key.
+When used in a multi-client server configuration, it allows the server to launch an authentication certificate for every user, using certificate authority and signature.
+It uses the OpenSSL encryption library as well as TLSv1/SSLv3 protocols and has a number of control and security features.

 What OpenVPN ports does NordVPN use?

 With NordVPN, you can connect via OpenVPN both over TCP and UDP.